 Many of our students work closely with one of our research institutes or labs for their research.
 Successful graduates are well prepared for PhD study.

-Must have completed the Bachelor of Computer and Information Sciences or an equivalent qualification with a B grade average or higher in level 7 papers.
+Must have completed the Bachelor of Computer and Information Sciences or an equivalent qualification with a B grade average or higher in level 7 courses.

-You take the core paper Research Methods, and complete either a research project or thesis under the guidance of an experienced academic supervisor.
+You take the core Course Research Methods, and complete either a research project or thesis under the guidance of an experienced academic supervisor.
 Your project or thesis may involve the creation of a software artefact.
-Enrolment in a thesis is subject to achieving at least a B- average in coursework papers including a pass in Research Methods I and approval of research proposal.
+Enrolment in a thesis is subject to achieving at least a B- average in coursework courses including a pass in Research Methods I and approval of research proposal.

-The Master of Computer and Information Sciences enables you to focus on one of the discipline clusters below, or combine papers from different clusters.
+The Master of Computer and Information Sciences enables you to focus on one of the discipline clusters below, or combine courses from different clusters.

 Including bioinformatics, health informatics, neuroinformatics, data mining and knowledge engineering, artificial intelligence, machine learning, nature-inspired computing and geocomputation.